 Cornrow hairstyle expresses a wide range of social items: age, religion, status, ethnicity and other attributes of identity.
-In fact the act of braiding can transmit cultural values between generations, express relations between friends and set up the role of professional practitioner.
+In fact, the act of braiding can transmit cultural values between generations, express relations between friends and set up the role of a professional practitioner.

-In the 1960s and 1970s the style reappeared and again during the 1990s made a comeback due to Allen Iverson, NBA basketball player.
+In the 1960s and 1970s, the style reappeared and again during the 1990s made a comeback due to Allen Iverson, an NBA basketball player.

 A devilock male hairstyle